 Awesome.
 Awesome.
-He’s going explain to us a few of the benefits with Madison Speck’s.
+He’s going to explain to us a few of the benefits of Madison Speck.
 We know that a lot of you guys listening who are working professionals, sometimes you guys have heavy tax bills or tax burdens at the end of the year.
 And so if you want to figure out a way to make it, Masche or Canek, when it comes to real estate investing and alleviating some of that tax burden, then listen up very, very closely.
 All right.

-So, folks, can you kind of just let us let us know the type of clients that you work with and who gets the biggest benefit with working with your company.
+So, folks, can you kind of just let us know the type of clients that you work with and who gets the biggest benefit from working with your company.
 So typically speaking, and just for a little clarity, we do something called cost segregation.
 Right?
 So it’s a tax benefit specifically for real estate owners.
 The people I work with the most are real estate investors, real estate owners.
-But those who benefit the most are those who are full time real estate professionals, meaning either you or your spouse.
+But those who benefit the most are those who are full-time real estate professionals, meaning either you or your spouse.

 Well, it really helps you more than in the future.
 It helps you in the present more than anything, because what everyone knows, the largest expense that any individual or business has is your tax bill, your income tax bill, and with accelerating depreciation through cost aggregation, which is essentially what we do, it allows you to offset or eliminate your tax liability, your income tax liability.
 However, it’s unless you’re that real estate professional, it’s going to be limited to your rental property income.

-And other things like that was speaking of of the property tax, some of the new market tax credit or low income housing tax credits might have.
+And other things like that were speaking of the property tax, some of the new market tax credit or low-income housing tax credits might have.
 Sort of like a reduced.
 A property tax scale for about 10 years.
 OK, and in the exact terminology escapes me right now, but.
 What I’m hearing you say is that that just helped to put.
-Extra extra money in your pocket.
-Am I am I reading you properly?
+Extra money in your pocket.
+Am I reading you properly?
 Right, exactly.

 OK, OK, I understand.

 Awesome, awesome.
 Awesome.
-So, for example, is this something so you have to be a full time investor to understand that this is something that some that someone with a larger portfolio will benefit the most from kid.
+So, for example, is this something so you have to be a full-time investor to understand that this is something that someone with a larger portfolio will benefit the most from a kid.
 Could this also help those who are just getting over their first or second acquisition?
 It can help anyone.
 It can help anyone, even in their first or second acquisition.
 It will help the more property you have and the more money you’re making, the more it’s going to benefit you, right.